 Our digital specialist at The Howard Company frequently field questions from their counterparts in our clients’ IT departments.
-They are adept at responding to the concerns of IT and translating those concerns into non-technical language so everybody is on the same page.
+They are adept at responding to the concerns of IT and translating those concerns into non-technical language so everyone is on the same page.

 1. Does Digital Signage Pose a Threat to Our Information Security?

 This is an unavoidable question in our day and age, and it is usually one of the first questions we hear.
-Many people worry that using digital signage across a huge network opens the door to viruses, worms, trojans or the other types of attacks.
+Many people worry that using digital signage across a large network opens the door to viruses, worms, trojans or the other types of attacks.

 The digital menu board software used by The Howard Company is web-based.
 Nothing is installed on local servers or pc’s.
-Each location has a medial player, which is the on-site computer for the menu boards.
+Each location has a media player, which is the on-site computer for the menu boards.
 Data is transferred to the local digital media player via a secure connection.
 Once it is downloaded, the connection closes.

 Many users integrate their digital menu software with their POS.
 Does this open the door for data corruption or cyber attacks?
 No. The pricing data is exported from the POS software as an XML file and uploaded to an FTP site using SFTP.
 The menu board software only has access to what’s uploaded, which is typically columns and rows of data.
 These are the only data points it accesses.
 Our team does not have a gateway to any confidential sales or costing data and the secure file sharing method selected by the customer does not create a portal to their network.